Resa-Obamwonyi/Resa-Obamwonyi/README.md

 - 💬 Ask me about Python, Javascript, Django, Flask, SQL, HTML, CSS and anything else that makes the web tick!
 - 🌱 Also, I have caught a bug for Cloud Devops and Automations.
 - 😄 Pronouns are She/Her
-- ⚡ Fun fact: I love the sound of rain and solving algorithms.
+- ⚡ Fun fact: I love the sound of rain, solving algorithms and food.
 - 📫 How to reach me: shoot me a mail at theresaobamwonyi@gmail.com I really look forward to connecting with you.
 <!--